Createdd/Writing/2020/articles/mlApiCovid.md

 - Test endpoint with rapidapi
 - Create code to consume API

 I will not go into detail in this article anymore.
 Again, check my previous https://towardsdatascience.com/develop-and-sell-a-python-api-from-start-to-end-tutorial-9a038e433966 for setting everything up.
-There is no big difference to my new machine learning model.
+There is no big difference in my new machine learning model.

 # End result